JeromyCole/pong2.0/README.md

 -When ball collides with paddle, ball's returning y axis is now random

+-Ball X and Y axis are both random at start

 -Start up screen with countdown

 -Ball now momentarily squishes when it hits a paddle